supercollider/supercollider/README_WINDOWS.md

     Only start CMake-Gui *after* this adjustment has been made.

 2. the path to the build folder and the SC source
-  - they can be comfortably be selected in the two text boxes at the top of the window.
+  - they can be comfortably selected in the two text boxes at the top of the window.

 3. the generator to use